 The York Fruits brand was sold to Smith Kendon in 2008.
 The Terry’s name no longer appears on its packaging.

-Many looked back warily to the closure of Terry’s when Kraft acquired Cadbury in 2010.
-Kraft spun off its snacks business as Mondelez in 2012.
+Kraft spun off its snacks and confectionery business as Mondelez in 2012.